mlelarge/icfp-ml/README.md

 - Prediction via optimization
 - Types of errors and successes
 - Properties of ROC curves

+### Ref
+- [Fundamentals of prediction](https://mlstory.org/prediction.html) from Patterns, Predictions, and Actions (A story about machine learning) by Moritz Hardt and Benjamin Recht

 ### practicals
 - Exact ROC curves for Gaussian mixtures: https://github.com/mlelarge/icfp-ml/blob/main/Exact_ROC_GM.ipynb